kdkrle/employee_data/README.md

 cannot be changed, and information about whether the worker is still employed or not.

-The next box 'Podaci za menjanje' (Data to change) has three columns.
-The first column contains the data names, the second the current data from the database, and the third the input fields, drop-down menus and date selection fields.
+The next frame 'Podaci za menjanje' (Data to change) has three columns.
+The first column contains the data names, the second one the current data from the database, and the third one the input fields, drop-down menus and date selection fields.
 The data can be updated due to its change or bad entry in the database.
-All, several data or only one of them can be changed.
+All data, several or only one of them can be changed.

 The 'Ažuriraj' (Update) button inserts new data into the associated tables.
 The 'Resetuj' (Reset) button removes filters, worker selection and all data,